On the Limitations and Possibilities of Nash Regret Minimization in Zero-Sum Matrix Games under Noisy Feedback: Failure of various algorithmic designs and impossibility results

 At a very high-level, UCB may be reacting too slowly by moving only $T^{-3/2}$ each round.
-As we will see in a moment, our algorithm moves about $T^{-1}$ per round.
+As we will see in a moment, our algorithms in \Cref{sec:algo,appendix:bandit-feedback} move about $T^{-1}$ per round.
 We refer the reader to Appendix \ref{appendix:ucb:lower} for a more formal analysis.